 An effective treatment option for basal or squamous cell carcinoma is Mohs surgery.
-The dermatological team at Seacoast Dermatology, PLLC, with locations in Exeter, Portsmouth, Dover, and Newmarket, New Hampshire performs this precise treatment for removing skin cancer lesions.
+The dermatological team at Seacoast Dermatology, PLLC, with locations in Exeter, Portsmouth, and Dover, New Hampshire performs this precise treatment for removing skin cancer lesions.
 Men and women who live in the area can call one of the offices or book online to schedule a skin screening.
 If skin cancer is diagnosed, the team can help determine whether Mohs surgery is the right option.

 Mohs surgery can treat basal cell and squamous cell carcinoma as well as some other less common skin conditions, including sebaceous carcinoma and extramammary Paget’s disease.
 It’s extremely effective because it allows for the removal of all cancer and offers a high cure rate.
 During Mohs surgery, healthy tissue is spared, and you experience as minimal scarring as possible.

 To determine if you’re a candidate for Mohs surgery, the doctors at Seacoast Dermatology, PLLC, evaluate your tumor’s:

 Mohs surgery is especially effective around your eyes, nose, ears, scalp, fingers, toes, and genitals.
 These sensitive areas benefit because Mohs surgery allows for maximum tissue preservation in areas where the skin is relatively thin.